 Allow Cancel Scan - enables/disables the ability of the end-user to cancel any running or scheduled scan operation directly from the HEIMDAL Agent;

 Update virus definitions interval [min] - allows you to set the update time interval for the virus definition files.
 The default value is 120 minutes and it can be extended to 360 minutes.
 This feature is designed to check whether there are any new virus definition files (VDF’s) available on the HEIMDAL servers.
 When a new VDF file is available, it will get automatically downloaded to the local agent database.
-It is recommended to have the limit set to 120 min in order to update the database as soon as possible.
+It is recommended to have the limit set to 120 min to update the database as soon as possible.

 This section allows you to schedule a scan according to your preferences.
 You can start creating a schedule by pressing Add New Scan button.